Topic: Human rights principles

 Digital Trust Label

-- Compliance with a specific standard: The digital application meets 35 different criteria in 4 aspects.
+- Complies with a specific standard and puts the user at the centre: The digital application meets 35 different criteria in 4 dimensions.

-- More transparency and information: Users understand what happens with their data and whether an algorithm makes a decision.
+- Offers more transparency and information: Users understand what happens with their data and whether an algorithm makes a decision.

-- Responsible companies: The DTL shows that a digital application provider takes its responsibilities towards users seriously.
+- Showcases responsible companies: The DTL shows that a digital application provider takes its responsibilities towards its users seriously.

-- the handled data is very sensitive the consequences of using digital services matter greatly;
+- the handled data is very sensitive and the consequences of using digital services matter greatly;

-- there is not much choice in whether to use a digital service; and
+- there is not much choice whether to use a digital service; and

 - digital services are rolled out at a high pace and on a large scale.